groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/stamp/xlsx.en.md

 ############################# More Formats ########################
 more_formats:
     enable: true
-    title: "Adding Metadata Properties To Other File Formats"
+    title: "Apply Stamps Across Multiple File Formats"
     exclude: "XLSX"
-    description: "Multi format documents and images metadata addition API for Java.
-Retrieve metadata of some of the popular file formats as stated below."
+    description: "The GroupDocs.Signature API supports stamping documents in over 60 formats.
+Place stamps on any page or area to improve document management and customization."
     items:

         # format loop 1